etiennefd/resume/README.md

 ## 💼 Work Experience

-### **Data labelling manager** at [Ought](https://ought.org/) | _October 2022–Present_
+### **AI evaluation specialist** at [Elicit](https://elicit.com/) | _October 2022–Present_

- - Handle data from scientific papers used to train an AI research assistant, Elicit.
+ - Use large language models to build an AI scientific research assistant.
- - Manage the tasks necessary to acquire the data from human contractors.
- - Run calls to language models and evaluate the results.
+ - Manage gold standard data from human contractors and customers, run evaluation methods, and use prompt engineering and similar techniques to ensure high quality of LLM output.

 ### **Independent Projects** | _February 2021–present_